Healthdirect Free Australian health advice you can count on.

 • electric current (radiofrequency ablation)

 Ablations are usually guided by imaging.
-This means you might have a scan (ultrasound, x-ray, CT or MRI) before and/or during the procedure to help the doctor identify the exact location of the tumour.
+This means you might have a scan — such as an ultrasound, x-ray, computed tomography (CT) or magnetic resonance imaging (MRI) — before or during the procedure to help the doctor find the exact location of the tumour.

-During the procedure, a specialist doctor (known as an interventional radiologist) will insert a needle into the tumour and apply the chemical, heat, cold or current to destroy it.
+During the procedure, a specialist doctor (called an interventional radiologist) will insert a needle into the tumour and apply the chemical, heat, cold or current to destroy it.

-Ablation is a minimally invasive procedure that may be used if surgery is considered too risky.
+Ablation is a minimally invasive procedure that uses small cuts to the skin instead of a large one.
+It may be used if surgery is considered too risky.
 It's also used as a palliative treatment.

 Can alternative and complementary therapies treat cancer?